 - 3.1 The site comprises the gardens of a pair of semi-detached houses at 15 and 17 Wattendon Road.
-The proposal is for the partial demolition of the existing dwelling at 15 Wattendon Road to accommodate a new access road to the rear of the site to accommodate the redevelopment of the existing rear garden area to provide 8 new dwellings. - 3.2 The unit mix would comprise of 6 x 4-bedroom dwellings and 2 x 3-bedroom units (total 8 homes). - 3.3 Access to the site is via Wattendon Road with parking provided across the site which accommodates 12 car parking spaces.
-In addition to this, it is proposed to re-provide the existing dwelling with two car parking spaces within a reconfigured front garden. - 3.4 Each dwelling would be afforded private amenity spaces in the form of front and rear gardens. - 3.5 Cycle and refuse stores are provided within and around the site. - 3.6 Due to the change in land levels across the site, the dwellings would appear as two storeys (with low roof and eaves levels) when viewed from the front of the site, but some would be three storeys when viewed from the rear.
+The proposal is for the partial demolition of the existing dwelling at 15 Wattendon Road to accommodate a new access road to the rear of the site to accommodate the redevelopment of the existing rear garden area to provide 8 new dwellings. - 3.2 The unit mix would comprise of 2 x 4-bedroom dwellings and 6 x 3-bedroom units (total 8 homes). - 3.3 Access to the site is via Wattendon Road with parking provided across the site which accommodates 12 car parking spaces.
+In addition to this, it is proposed to re-provide the existing dwelling at 15 Wattendon Road with two car parking spaces within a reconfigured front garden.
+As these spaces are being retained for the existing house, they have not been included within the total amount proposed for the new homes. - 3.4 Each dwelling would be afforded private amenity spaces in the form of front and rear gardens. - 3.5 Cycle and refuse stores are provided within and around the site. - 3.6 Due to the change in land levels across the site, the dwellings would appear as two storeys (with low roof and eaves levels) when viewed from the front of the site, but some would be three storeys when viewed from the rear.